Nana strikes Belize as a hurricane, Omar clings to life as three other tropical systems bear watching

 Concerns about U.S. impacts

-While there are no systems of immediate concern for the Lower 48, there are signs that the upcoming weather pattern may put the U.S. at greater risk of a hurricane landfall than is typical.
+While there are no systems of immediate concern for the Lower 48, there are signs that the upcoming weather pattern may put the United States at greater risk of a hurricane landfall than is typical.

 We are into Cape Verde hurricane season, a name assigned to the part of the season when the eastern tropical Atlantic begins to awaken.
 Most monstrous hurricanes blossom there, maturing over the Atlantic’s Main Development Region — an imaginary rectangle of warm ocean waters where some of the most favorable air and ocean conditions overlap.

-To what extent any systems that develop there are driven west, rather than curving harmlessly out to see, hinges primarily on how strong the Bermuda High, or a semi-stationary zone of high pressure parked over the Atlantic, is.
+To what extent any systems that develop there are driven west, rather than curving harmlessly out to sea, hinges primarily on how strong the Bermuda High, or a semi-stationary zone of high pressure parked over the Atlantic, is.

-Computer model projections suggest that this high pressure area may permit out to sea options for systems that develop through about September 8 or 9, but thereafter — particularly towards the middle of the month — the Bermuda High could strengthen and build south and west.
+Computer-model projections suggest that this high-pressure area may permit out to sea options for systems that develop through about Sept.
+8 or 9, but thereafter — particularly toward the middle of the month — the Bermuda High could strengthen and build south and west.

 That would increase the odds of any tropical systems affecting the East Coast or Southeast if any were to develop.

-There is considerable uncertainty regarding the mid-September weather pattern, as it depends on factors as remote as the interaction between Pacific typhoons and the upper level jet stream.
+There is considerable uncertainty regarding the mid-September weather pattern, as it depends on factors as remote as the interaction between Pacific typhoons and the upper-level jet stream.

 In any case, all signs point to more tropical storms and hurricanes forming in the tropical Atlantic during the next few weeks, and they will have to be watched warily.